MalteJ/LFS/README.md

 Run `make all` and wait for a few hours until you will find a finished `artifacts/part.img`.
 Alternatively:

-The build system will install LFS in the `build` directory.
-You should mount an ext4 filesystem into this directory.
-This may be a simple binary file, loop mounted or a usual disk.

-    export DRIVE=artifacts/part.img

-    # if you use a file as partition, create it like this:
-    dd if=/dev/zero of=$DRIVE bs=1M count=16384

-    sudo mkfs.ext4 $DRIVE

-    # currently we use a fixed partition UUID - so we need to set the partition info accordingly:
-    sudo tune2fs $DRIVE -U 8b681c2f-a5fa-498d-8ffa-2aa5016d32fc

-    mkdir -p build
-    sudo mount $DRIVE build

 We will build the toolchain using a docker container, that has the required build tools installed.
 To create the docker container execute

     make docker

+The build system will install LFS in the `build` directory.
+Because we want to have a bootable image later on, we will create a block device as raw file, partition it and mount to to `build`.
+As the system should be booted using UEFI, we will set up an EFI partition and mount it to `build/boot/efi`.
+The block device will be saved at `artifacts/disk.img`.
+Disk creation and mount is automated using `make disk`:

+    make disk

+You may check the details of the newly created raw image file:

+    $ ls -lh artifacts/disk.img
+    -rw-r--r-- 1 malte malte 17179869184  8.
+Aug 01:29 artifacts/disk.img

+    $ fdisk -l artifacts/disk.img
+    Disk artifacts/disk.img: 16 GiB, 17179869184 bytes, 33554432 sectors
+    Units: sectors of 1 * 512 = 512 bytes
+    Sector size (logical/physical): 512 bytes / 512 bytes
+    I/O size (minimum/optimal): 512 bytes / 512 bytes
+    Disklabel type: gpt
+    Disk identifier: 84649940-5CC0-4B3E-A145-8FB7EB20FF42

+    Device               Start      End  Sectors  Size Type
+    artifacts/disk.img1   2048   206847   204800  100M EFI System
+    artifacts/disk.img2 206848 33552383 33345536 15,9G Linux filesystem

-Now we can build the toolchain.
+Next, we build the toolchain:

-    make disk         # create a raw image file with an EFI and a root partition make mount-vfs    # mount virtual kernel filesystems into build/ (proc, sys etc.) make sources      # downloads all source packages (see misc/wget-list.*) make toolchain    # LFS chapter 6 & 7
+    make mount-vfs    # mount virtual kernel filesystems into build/ (proc, sys etc.) make sources      # downloads all source packages to build/sources (see misc/wget-list.*) make toolchain    # LFS chapter 6 & 7

 Now is a good time to backup the new toolchain to a tar file: